MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ### Return value

-If nonzero, dynamic adjustment of threads is enabled.
+A nonzero value means threads will be dynamically adjusted.

 ### Remarks

 Dynamic adjustment of threads is specified with [omp_set_dynamic](#omp-set-dynamic) and [OMP_DYNAMIC](openmp-environment-variables.md#omp-dynamic).

-For more information, see [3.1.7 omp_set_dynamic Function](../../../parallel/openmp/3-1-7-omp-set-dynamic-function.md).
+For more information, see [3.1.7 omp_set_dynamic function](../../../parallel/openmp/3-1-7-omp-set-dynamic-function.md).

 ### Example